What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when confronted with a blocked toilet is to turn off the supply of water on the toilet.
-This ensures that no more water enters the tank during your attempt to clear it.
-The valve usually is situated at in the middle of the tank, on the other side.
+The first thing to do when confronted with a blocked toilet is to turn off the water supply valve behind the toilet.
+This is to ensure that there is no further water entering the tank as you try to get it unclogged.
+The valve is usually situated at to the base of tank on one side.

 Step 3: Use a plunger.

-A plunger is without doubt the most effective tool to use for cleaning toilets that are blocked.
-The first step is to gently push down on the plunger until air escapes from it, then press it hard over the hole in your toilet bowl and start plunging vigorously up and down for approximately 20 minutes.
-The suction generated when you plunge back and forth will assist in removing any blockages.
+A plunger is the most effective tool to use for getting rid of blocked toilets.
+First, push down gently upon the plunger until all air is removed from it, then place it in the toilet and begin to plunge quickly up and down for about 20 seconds.
+The suction that is created by plunging back and forth will remove any blockages.

 Tips:

-- Cover holes around sinks or shower drains if they’re close by to prevent the release of pressure as you plunge.
+- Cover holes around sinks or shower drains if they are close enough to stop the release of pressure as you plunge.

-If plunging doesn’t work, try this next tactic Pour half a cup of baking soda and one cups of white vinegar to the toilet.
-Let the mixture sit for about 15 minutes.
-It will fizz a bit then stop then pour boiling water down (not at a boil) to flush out the obstruction.
+If the plunge doesn’t work Try this method Pour half a cup of baking soda and 1 tablespoon of vinegar in the bowl.
+Allow the mixture to settle for around 15 minutes.
+It will fizz a bit then stop you can pour hot water down (not boiling) to eliminate the obstruction.

-If both plunging and baking soda and vinegar have not worked and you are in need of a solution, it’s the time to employ a wire coat hanger, or plumbing snake.
-The coat hanger should be straightened’s cord until you have a long thin wire that has a hook that is bent at one end.
-You can also use the plumbing snake, which was designed specifically for clearing drain obstructions.
-Insert the tool into the drain hole in your toilet and then twist, turn, push to the point where you can feel a resistance. this is where the blockage typically occurs.
-Try to break up any blockages using back-and-forth motion without damaging your drainpipe.
+If plunging, baking soda and vinegar have not worked the problem, it’s time to use an electric coat hanger or plumbing snake.
+You can straighten out the coat hanger’s wire until you have a thin, long wire that has hooks that are bent at one end.
+You can also use to use the plumbing snake, which is made specifically to clear drain blockages.
+Install the snake in the drain hole of your toilet and then twist and turn, push or pull until you feel a resistance. this is where the blockage typically is.
+Make an effort to break the blockages by using a back and forth motion without causing damage to your pipeline.

 Note:

-Once you’ve eliminated any blockages, it is essential to turn on your water valve behind your toilet.
-You should flush it a couple of times to make sure that everything flows freely now!
+Once you’ve eliminated any blockages, it is vital to turn on the water supply valve on your toilet bowl again.
+Make sure to flush it several times to ensure that all water flows smoothly now!

 Tools | Description |